Pl0uf-tlt/esp32-idf-lib/sensirion_sensors/sen5x/README.md

 This driver has only been tested on **ESP32-H2** with **esp-idf v5.2.2**.
 I can't affirm that it will neither work or won't work with other version of esp-idf or with other soc.

+This driver is based on this (datasheet)[https://sensirion.com/media/documents/6791EFA0/62A1F68F/Sensirion_Datasheet_Environmental_Node_SEN5x.pdf] that one can find on (the product page)[https://sensirion.com/products/catalog/SEN50].

 ## About the sensor

 SEN5X is a digital air quality sensor that measures particulate matter, VOC, NOx, humidity, and temperature.
 There are 3 types of SEN5X, the SEN50, the SEN54 and the SEN55.
 This driver isn't complete, it lacks fonctions oriented toward VOC, NOCx and RH/T. It is meant for SEN50 only.